 Ernest had come a long way since his humble beginnings and was crowned “King” of the 1976 Oyster Festival in Bayou Lafourche and Michael was crowned “Prince” the same year.

 A rewarding relationship with A. J. Buquet/Buquet Canning Co. resulted in the purchase of the latter’s business location, more oyster leases, and the majority of their oyster boat fleet.

 Ernest and sons continued growing the business and established two distribution points–Los Angeles and Miami.
 They constructed the M/V Miss Joyce (a 75.9-foot steel hull oyster boat) at the shop and launched her in 1989.
 Not long afterward, Ernest’s wife passed away at a very young age.

 In the 1990s, Motivatit became concerned for the safety of its customers due to the bacteria Vibrio Vulnificus.
 The Voisins searched for a way to remove the bacteria without altering the raw oyster’s characteristics.
 They tried irradiation, depuration, and several freezing methods without any success.
 One day, Elgin Voisin, Ernest’s cousin, was reading a magazine about the Flow International Corporation.
 Flow recently developed a high pressure processing machine capable of killing bacteria while leaving the products taste and texture in perfect condition.
 Ernest, along with Dr. Marilyn B. Kilgen of Nicholls State University, tested the oysters through the innovative equipment and discovered that the bacteria was eliminated and, surprisingly, the abductor muscle had released from the shell, literally shucking itself.
 A patent on the process was applied for and granted.

 Ernest remarried in 2006.
 A couple of years later, in 2009, Ernest passed away leaving a legacy that would serve his heirs well into the future.
 Michael continued with special attention to the industry development, public relations, and community involvement.
 Michael passed away in 2013.
 The industry lost one of its strongest voices.
 Steven has been instrumental in oyster farm development, processing and special projects.
 Steven, along with several of Ernest’s grandchildren is continuing his father’s and brother’s legacy.

-Motivatit’s mission is to: Lead the way in Oyster Production, good manufacturing practices and food safety compliance in order to satisfy customer with reliable, quality products.
+Motivatit’s mission is to: Lead the way in Oyster Production, good manufacturing practices and food safety compliance in order to satisfy customers with reliable, quality products.